 Importing a Survey

 Instead of starting from scratch, you can leverage an existing template by importing a survey from the survey store.
 These surveys have been created and shared by others.
-You can re-use one wholesale or use it as a starting point and customize it.
+You can re-use one wholesale or use it as a starting point and then customize it.
 For more information, see Importing Surveys from the Survey Store.

 Adding a Consent Survey

-A project can have as many surveys as you want, but one of them should be a consent survey.
+A project can have as many surveys as you want, but one of them must be a consent survey.
 A consent survey is used to inform participants about what data is collected and how it will be used.
 The consent survey is presented to new users before they join a project, and effectively serves as a gate to accessing other surveys.